VinceWeber/Data_Sailing_monitor/README.md

 # Project status
 [(Back to top)](#table-of-contents)

-   Project is no more active since 2011, since QTVLM software became well known, see [QTVLM](https://meltemus.com)
+   Started in 2009, this project is no more active since 2011, since QTVLM software became well known, see [QTVLM](https://meltemus.com)